 As well as the lectures arranged specifically for the Foundation Certificate, you will be entitled, for no extra payment, to attend the wide range of lectures organised by the University’s Faculty of English.

-All evening meetings are on Wednesdays from 7.00pm - 9.00pm in Rewley House, 1 Wellington Square, Oxford.
+All evening meetings are on Tuesday evenings from 7.00pm - 9.00pm in Rewley House, 1 Wellington Square, Oxford.

 Shakespeare Summer School